eltortillero/angular-workspaces-crashcourse/README.md

 ## Crashcourse commands
     To create this nx workspace we need to create a empty one with the next command: yarn create nx-workspace nx-angular-workspace --packageManager=yarn
+    To add Angular support to the Nx workspace run: yarn add -D @nrwl/angular -> this saves the developer dependencies